 Master of Science in Business Analytics

-The Master's in Business Analytics program (MSBA) prepares students with knowledge, tools, and skills to analyze big data, to make effective business decisions, improve performance, create shared value, and enable the digital transformation from basic to smart organizations.
+The Master of Science in Business Analytics (MSBA) program prepares students with knowledge, tools, and skills to analyze big data, make effective business decisions, improve performance, create shared value, and enable the digital transformation from basic to smart organizations.
 Graduates of the program will learn the various data analytics processes from managing, modelling, analyzing, visualizing, and recommending solutions to challenges in various domains, including supply chain and operations, project management, marketing, human resources, and finance.

 Program Objectives